Optimal Repair of $(k+2, k, 2)$ MDS Array Codes

 Maximum distance separable (MDS) codes are widely used in distributed storage systems as they provide optimal fault tolerance for a given amount of storage overhead.
 The seminal work of Dimakis~\emph{et al.} first established a lower bound on the repair bandwidth for a single failed node of MDS codes, known as the \emph{cut-set bound}.
 MDS codes that achieve this bound are called minimum storage regenerating (MSR) codes.
 Numerous constructions and theoretical analyses of MSR codes reveal that they typically require exponentially large sub-packetization levels, leading to significant disk I/O overhead.
 To mitigate this issue, many studies explore the trade-offs between the sub-packetization level and repair bandwidth, achieving reduced sub-packetization at the cost of suboptimal repair bandwidth.
 Despite these advances, the fundamental question of determining the minimum repair bandwidth for a single failure of MDS codes with fixed sub-packetization remains open.

 In this paper, we address this challenge for the case of two parity nodes ($n-k=2$) and sub-packetization $\ell=2$.
-We derive tight lower bounds on both the minimum repair bandwidth and the minimum I/O overhead.
-Furthermore, we present two explicit MDS array code constructions that achieve these bounds, respectively, offering practical code designs with provable repair efficiency.
+Under these parameters, we establish a correspondence between repair schemes and point sets on the projective line \(\mathbb{P}^1\), and then derive a lower bound on repair bandwidth utilizing the sharply 3-transitive action of \(\text{PGL}_2(\Fq)\).
+Furthermore, we extend this lower bound to the repair I/O, and construct two classes of explicit MDS array codes that achieve these bounds, offering practical code designs with provable repair efficiency.